Rho Cassiopeiae: Properties

 In 2023, Rho Cassiopeiae was imaged through interferometry at the CHARA array.
 The star was observed at the H and K near-infrared wavelengths, and the results gave an angular diameter of 2.08±0.01 milliarcseconds.
 At the adopted distance of 2,500 to ±3,100 parsecs (2500 pc to 3100 pc light-years), this gives a physical radius of 564±67 or 700±112 solar radius, comparable to Betelgeuse.
 Large convection cells (hot spots) and cold spots also had been observed, as well as the star's extended circumstellar envelope.
+The distance was refined to 2800 pc in 2026, yielding a radius of 634±24 solar radius.

 Surface abundances of most heavy elements on Rho Cas are enhanced relative to the Sun, but carbon and oxygen are depleted.
 This is expected for a massive star where hydrogen fusion takes place predominantly via the CNO cycle.
 In addition to the expected helium and nitrogen convected to the surface, sodium is strongly enhanced, indicating that the star had experienced a dredge-up while in a red supergiant stage.
 Therefore, it is expected that Rho Cas is now evolving towards hotter temperatures.
 It is currently core helium burning through the triple alpha process.

 The relatively low mass and high luminosity of a post-red supergiant star is a source of instability, pushing it close to the Eddington Limit.
 However, yellow hypergiants lie in a temperature range where opacity variations in zones of partial ionisation of hydrogen and helium cause pulsations, similar to the cause of Cepheid variable pulsations.
 In hypergiants, these pulsations are generally irregular and small, but combined with the overall instability of the outer layers of the star they can result in larger outbursts.
 This may all be part of an evolutionary trend towards hotter temperatures through the loss of the star's atmosphere.